shannonsullivan/bd-franks-maps-parts-discovery/README.md

 ```

 1. What should the return type for `calculateWordCounts(PartCatalog catalog)` be?
    Be sure to include the generic types if needed.
+Map<String, Integer>

 1. A `PartCatalog` (code included in *Code Block 1*) represents a manufacturer’s part catalog.
-   What method exposed by the `PartCatalog` class can be used to get all the words in the catalog?
+   What method exposed by the `PartCatalog` class can be used to get all the words in the catalog? getCatalogWords()

 1. Individually, implement the `calculateWordCounts()` method in the `DevicePartDiscovery` class in the